- 2-Day Mt Fuji and onsen experience

 - Ride the ropeway to the top of Mt Komagatake

 - Relax in the healing waters of a traditional onsen

 - Sightsee all day with your Hakone Pass (if option selected)

 - Enjoy a delicious Japanese lunch (plus dinner and breakfast, if option selected)

 You get breathtaking views of Mt Fuji and plenty of free time to explore Hakone or Atami on your own the second day!

 What You Can Expect

-Next, take a scenic cruise on Lake Ashi, nestled in the caldera of Mt Hakone, and see full-scale replicas of man-of-war sailing ships ferrying tourists around the lake.
-Then take the ropeway (gondola) to the top of Mt Komagatake, for stunning panoramic views over Hakone National Park before returning to your hotel.
+Afterward, take a 15-minute scenic cruise on Lake Ashi, nestled in the caldera of Mt Hakone, and see full-scale replicas of man-of-war sailing ships ferrying tourists around the lake.
+You'll have breathtaking photo opportunities and catch sight of Mt Fuji from every angle!

-Make your own way to Odawara Station by local bus or train to return to Tokyo by Shinkansen Bullet train, arriving at around 8pm.
+Afterward, you may use your Hakone pass to make your own way to Odawara Station by local bus or train and return to Tokyo by Shinkansen bullet train, arriving at around 8pm.

 Great tour!
 Perfect blend of being escorted around by a guide and freedom to explore on your own.
 I'd recommend this to locals and visitors alike.